dolphin-emu/dolphin/Readme.md

 On Linux, it's strongly recommended to perform a global installation via `sudo make install`.

+On Arch Linux, there is an AUR package availble [here](https://aur.archlinux.org/packages/dolphin-emu-git/)

 ## Building for Android

 These instructions assume familiarity with Android development.
 If you do not have an